Jokic, Nuggets hold off Curry, Warriors for 114-104 win

 TIP-INS

-Warriors: Curry played in his 711th game, tying him with Al Attles for No. 5 on Golden State’s career list. … Curry had 11 rebounds and seven turnovers. … Wiseman had 18 points and Andrew Wiggins added 16.
+Warriors: Curry played in his 711th regular-season game, tying him with Al Attles for No. 5 on Golden State’s career list. … Curry had 11 rebounds and seven turnovers. … Wiseman had 18 points and Andrew Wiggins added 16.

-Nuggets: G Gary Harris missed a second straight game for personal reasons. … F Michael Porter Jr. remains out because of COVID-19 health and safety protocols.
+Nuggets: G Gary Harris missed a second straight game for personal reasons. … F Michael Porter Jr. remains out because of COVID-19 health and safety protocols. … Denver reserve JaMychal Green had 15 points.

 PRACTICE, PRACTICE

-Golden State coach Steve Kerr definitely can’t wait for this — back-to-back practice sessions.
+Kerr definitely can’t wait for this — back-to-back practice sessions.
 The Warriors haven’t had that since training camp.

 The extra training days opened up after their scheduled game with Phoenix on Friday was postponed because of contact-tracing issues with the Suns.